 Local partnerships, or sourcing, is another form of local marketing that will get you in front of another audience, that may like what you offer.

-A great example of local partnerships is how Big Y, a local grocer in New England, will sell products from local farms and make sure the consumer knows where the food comes from.
+A great sample of local partnerships is how Big Y, a local grocer in New England, will sell products from local farms and make sure the consumer knows where the food comes from.

 Local search marketing is about having your business get discovered in online search by local consumers.
 This marketing approach is different because it means your business will reach the consumer at the very moment they are looking online for your services.